Skip to content

 The project kicks off with the cellular automata software package, which we will make publicly available to mark the 100th anniversary of Herbert W. Franke’s birth.
 Positioned at the intersection of art and science, these experiments are directly linked to his 1995 book Das P-Prinzip (The P-Principle).
 It stands as one of his most significant publications, reflecting his comprehensive, natural-philosophical understanding of the world.
 The work is scheduled to be published in English translation for the first time in 2027 as part of the Edition Herbert W. Franke.

 Franke, who held a PhD in theoretical physics, was convinced that the world is nothing other than pure mathematics—specifically, the algorithmically defined interplay between an order structured by laws and truly random processes within the quantum realm.
 He considered these processes to be the evolutionary engine of innovation in a non-deterministic world.
 In this respect, the code underlying the laws of nature, which regulates the interplay of both worlds on the path toward higher complexity, was for Franke the key to understanding cosmic evolution all the way to human intelligence.
 For Franke, it is this overarching code that connects the initial conditions and the laws governing the universe with quantum-physical, non-deterministic—and thus “true”—random processes into a comprehensive total system.
 From his perspective, the future was therefore not predetermined.
-His visual experiments demonstrate how a universe without random processes leads to stagnation, meaning thermal death, whereas true random processes—either at the beginning or during the progression—enable a universe that might even evolve infinitely.
+His visual experiments demonstrate how a universe without random processes leads to stagnation, meaning thermal death, whereas true random processes may enable a universe that might even evolve infinitely.
+This is also where the question comes into play whether dark energy is an immutable law of nature or if it potentially weakens over the course of cosmic history.
+To this day, this question remains scientifically open.
+A more detailed introduction to the P-Principle here.